mdiazgoncalves/check_tasmota/README.md

 The [requests](https://github.com/psf/requests) module is required.

-It can be installed using:
+To install Requests, simply run this simple command in your terminal of choice:

 ```
-pip3 install requests
+python -m pip install requests
 ```

 ## Parameters